 Sonoma County's Building Code outlines building regulations for the unincorporated area to ensure construction protects the public health and safety.
-The local amendments and enforcement actions do not pose constraints to the development.
 The state adopts new codes every three years to establish uniform standards for the construction and maintenance of buildings.

-The county has adopted the 2019 California Building Standards Code incorporating the National Electrical Code, Uniform Plumbing Code, Uniform Mechanical Code, and the Uniform Residential Code.
-Local amendments were made to the California Fire code and the new building and fire code were put into effect in January 2020.
+Adoption of State Model Code and Local Amendments